DCS Inc Limited and Subsidiary Companies Group Tax Strategy

 - Give visibility for high level Board reporting to facilitate appropriate oversight over the tax risk identification and monitoring framework.

-The areas of tax risk managed by the business will be subject to on-going review by the Groups Financial Performance Director and supporting team, further documentation will be developed where deemed necessary.
+The areas of tax risk managed by the business will be subject to on-going review by the Groups Finance Director and supporting team, further documentation will be developed where deemed necessary.

 Attitude towards tax planning and level of risk the group is prepared to accept